 - a.
 Growth in debt service will be balanced with projected growth of revenue so that debt service coverage of at least 1.5 will be maintained. - b.
 Long term borrowing will not be used to finance current operations or expenses for normal maintenance. - c.
 Debt will be refunded when it is in the best financial interest of the Authority. - d.
 All trust indenture requirements and applicable laws will be met or exceeded. - e.
 Full disclosure will be made on bond issue documents and in response to bond rating agency communications. - f.
 Debt financing terms will be equal to or less than a project's useful life. - g.
 A financial feasibility analysis will be prepared for each long-term financing which analyzes the impact on current and future budgets for debt service and operations.
-The analysis will also address the reliability of revenues to support debt service. - 5) Investments-The JCSA Investment Policy previously adopted by the Board of Directors is incorporated into this Financial Policy. - 6) Reporting-A 5 year financial forecast of anticipated revenues and expenses shall be produced each fiscal year as part of the annual proposed budget. - 7) Review-This Policy shall be reviewed annually for possible updates.
+The analysis will also address the reliability of revenues to support debt service. - 5) Investments: The JCSA Investment Policy previously adopted by the Board of Directors on March 9, 2021 is incorporated into this Financial Policy. - 6) Reporting: A 5 year financial forecast of anticipated revenues and expenses shall be produced each fiscal year as part of the annual budget.